Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/text-to-speech/java-android/README.md

 * Edit the `MainActivity` source:
   * Replace the string `YourSubscriptionKey` with your own subscription key.
   * Replace the string `YourServiceRegion` with the service region of your subscription.
-    For example, replace with `westus` if you are using the 30-day free trial subscription.
+    For example, replace with `westus` if you are using the free trial subscription.
 * Press Ctrl+F9, or select **Build** \> **Make Project**.

 ## Run the sample

-* Connect your Android device to your development PC.
+* Connect your Android device to your development PC, or create an Android emulator.
 * Press Shift+F10, or select **Run** \> **Run 'app'**.
 * In the deployment target windows that comes up, pick your Android device.